List of Saturday Night Live incidents: Richard Pryor

 Richard Pryor's 1975 episode was reportedly run on a tape delay.

-On December 13, 1975, the show's seventh episode hosted by comedian Richard Pryor, SNL was ordered by NBC network officials to run the episode on a five-second tape delay.
+On December 13, 1975, the show's seventh episode, hosted by comedian Richard Pryor, SNL was ordered by NBC network officials to run the episode on a five-second tape delay.
 The show's previous six episodes had all aired live on the East Coast.

 NBC officials had expressed concerns about Pryor's content, and the possibility of profanity, prior to the broadcast.
 He was initially disallowed as host entirely, until executive producer Lorne Michaels threatened to walk off the show in protest.
 Officials then pushed for a ten-second delay, which Michaels negotiated down to five seconds.
-Pryor, as the first person of color to host the show, found the delay to be an insult (only finding out after the broadcast), and objected to being treated differently to other (White) comedians.
+Pryor, as the first person of color to host the show, found the delay to be an insult (only finding out after the broadcast), and objected to being treated differently than other white comedians had been.

 Dave Wilson, SNLs long-time director, later said that the show was in fact broadcast live, as his crew did not know how to work the delay.
 However, the first edition of The Book of Lists, describing the broadcast, indicated that two words were deleted from the broadcast during Pryor's opening monologue, although what was censored is not specified.
 NBC reportedly re-engineered their taping machines of the time to create the delay, so that the show would be taped on one machine, and then entirely transferred to another machine for the broadcast.

 A sketch from this episode featuring Pryor and cast member Chevy Chase, "Word Association", in which Chase uses the word "nigger", is considered one of the most famous SNL sketches of all time.
 SNL only used a tape delay two more times in its history following this episode; once for a 1986 episode hosted by Sam Kinison, and again for a 1990 episode hosted by Andrew Dice Clay.